coq/coq/doc/sphinx/language/gallina-specification-language.rst

 Numerals
   Numerals are sequences of digits with a potential fractional part and exponent.
 Integers are numerals without fractional nor exponent part and optionally preceded by a minus sign.
+Underscores ``_`` can be used as comments in numerals.

   .. productionlist:: coq
      digit   : 0..9